Backprop-Free Reinforcement Learning with Active Neural Generative Coding: Experiments

 \section{Experiments}

-The performance of our proposed ANGC agent is evaluated on three control problems commonly used in reinforcement learning (RL) and one basic simulation in robotic control.
-Specifically, we compare our ANGC to a random agent (where actions are taken at each step uniformly at random) and several variants of the deep Q-network (DQN) \cite{mnih2015human} on: 1) the inverted pendulum (cartpole) problem, 2) the mountain car problem 3) the lunar lander problem, and 4) the robot reaching problem.
-Specific details related to each control problem are provided in the Appendix.
+The performance of the ANGC agent is evaluated on three control problems commonly used in reinforcement learning (RL) and one simulation in robotic control.
+Specifically, we compare ANGC to a random agent (where actions are taken at each step uniformly at random), a deep Q-network (DQN) \cite{mnih2015human}, the intrinsic curiosity module (ICM) \cite{pathak2017curiosity}, and another powerful intrinsic curiosity baseline known as random network distillation (RnD) \cite{burda2018exploration} on: 1) the inverted pendulum (cartpole) problem, 2) the mountain car problem 3) the lunar lander problem, and 4) the robot reaching problem.
+Details related to each control problem are provided in the appendix.